 What won't Stanley notice?
 It turns out that Dundler Mifflin's favorite grump is so locked into his crossword puzzles that the answer is many things, whether it be shirtless Andy, Kevin pretending to be Phyllis, or a mustached Pam.
 But don't even think about having a slow clock, because he knows when it's quitting time.

 Michael may not have gotten the job in New York, but he's feeling "very blessed" when season 4 begins.
 You know who probably doesn't feel blessed?
 Meredith, since Michael hits her with his car.
 It's not all bad news, though, as the run-in and subsequent doctor visit leads to a rabies diagnosis.

 7. "Search Committee"

 Perhaps no character in TV history has a higher success rate per appearance than Creed Bratton.
-The former hippie and homeless man isn’t given much to do, but when he is called upon, it’s going to be ridiculous and hilarious — which is exactly what happened during his one-episode run as manager.
-With Michael gone to Colorado and Dwight having shot his gun in the office, Creed is in charge and his reign at “Great Bratton” has him, among other things, arriving in a new sports car, the keys to which he throws to a non-existent valet attendant, and asking Jordan to identify a made up language.
-But what also would you expect from the man behind http://www.creedthoughts.gov.www\creedthoughts?
+The former hippie and homeless man isn't given much to do, but when he is called upon, it's going to be ridiculous and hilarious — which is exactly what happened during his one-episode run as manager.
+With Michael gone to Colorado, and Dwight having shot his gun in the office, Creed is in charge and his reign at "Great Bratton" has him, among other things, arriving in a new sports car, the keys to which he throws to a non-existent valet attendant, and asking Jordan to identify a made-up language.
+But what else would you expect from the man behind www.creedthoughts.gov.www/creedthoughts?

 6. "Casual Friday"